Ethionamide

-Ethionamide (aka ETA or ETH) is an antibiotic used to treat tuberculosis.
+Ethionamide (ETA or ETH) is an antibiotic used to treat tuberculosis.
 Specifically it is used, along with other antituberculosis medications, to treat active multidrug-resistant tuberculosis.
 It is no longer recommended for leprosy.
 It is taken by mouth.

 Ethionamide has a high rate of side effects.
 Common side effects include nausea, diarrhea, abdominal pain, and loss of appetite.
 Serious side effects may include liver inflammation and depression.
 It should not be used in people with significant liver problems.
 Use in pregnancy is not recommended as safety is unclear.
 Ethionamide is in the thioamides family of medications.
 It is believed to work by interfering with the use of mycolic acid.

 Ethionamide was discovered in 1956 and approved for medical use in the United States in 1965.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Ethionamide is used in combination with other antituberculosis agents as part of a second-line regimen for active tuberculosis.

 The antimicrobial spectrum of ethionamide includes M. tuberculosis, M. bovis and M. smegmatis.
 It also is used rarely against infections with M. leprae and other nontuberculous mycobacteria such as M. avium and M. kansasii.
 While working in a similar manner to isoniazid, cross resistance is only seen in 13% of strains, since they are both prodrugs but activated by different pathways.